Enhanced Approximation of Labeled Multi-object Density based on Correlation Analysis: Enhanced Approximate Strategy based on Correlation Analysis

 where $\omega_E+\omega_S=1$ with $\omega_E$, $\omega_S$ the weighting coefficients of $\alpha_{\ell_1,\ell_2}$, $\beta_{\ell_1,\ell_2}$ respectively, and $\alpha_{\ell_1,\ell_2}$, $\beta_{\ell_1,\ell_2}$ are the absolute correlation coefficients of existence and state defined in (\ref{correlation coefficient of existence}) and (\ref{correlation coefficient of state}), respectively. \end{Def}

-Note that the absolute correlation coefficient whose value goes form 0 to 1 is a indicator to evaluate the correlation between BCs comprehensively.
+Note that the absolute correlation coefficient whose value goes form 0 to 1 is an indicator to evaluate the correlation between basic components comprehensively.
 The value is bigger, the correlation is stronger and vice versa.
 The value of $\omega_E$ or $\omega_S$ varies with different applications.
 If the correlation of state is emphasized, the value of $\omega_S$ is larger; otherwise, the value of $\omega_E$ is larger.

+After estimating the correlation between different basic components, we can divide all $\bpsi_\ell$s, $\ell\in\mathbb{L}$ into several groups such that basic components within a group exhibit correlation, and basic components between different groups are statistically independent in the sense of (\ref{correlation estimate}).
+We represent each group as the union of the basic components within the group, then $\bPsi$ can be divided into several independent random finite subsets, i.e., $\bPsi=\biguplus_{i=1}^N\bPsi_i$, where $\biguplus$ denotes the disjoint union.